 I met Scott Baldwin at the Kinetic Sprint, May 2009.
 After chatting to him about FeXY, I really liked the Team Mission, Vision and Objectives.
 So, having previously met a number of other Team FeXY members, I asked to join.
 As a member of Team FeXY I had the ability to train with experienced triathletes; thus improving my skills and knowledge in the sport.
 To me, a key aspect of life is about making the best of anything you do.

 As a member of Team FeXY, I am now able to give assistance to others and be a part of something greater than I could do on my own.
-While my key responsibility is Team Publisher, I also remain involved in other facets on the team.
+While my key responsibility is Community Outreach Director, I also remain involved in other facets on the team.
 It is really great to work and train with such a dynamic and focused Team, and give back to our community.

 |Sponsorship Director: Xavier Passy|